danielsomerfield/turtles/reviews/_posts/2015-09-24-review-gitcrypt.md

 ### Strengths
 - Simple workflow
 - Can use key pairs for encryption / decryption
-- Lock / unlock adds filtering to diff, so you can use tig or git diff diff as usual
+- Lock / unlock adds filtering to diff, so you can use tig or git diff work as usual

 ### Weaknesses
 - Basically no integrations other than git.